MarcoMeinardi/spwn/README.md

-Note that the default configurations and templates, gets written only if they are not already present (or updated if some fields is missing), so, if you want to customize those, you have to modify the files as specified in the configurations section.
+Note that the default configurations and templates, gets written only if they are not already present (or updated if some fields are missing), so, if you want to customize those, you have to modify the files as specified in the configurations section.

 ## Configurations